dosu0/Survivio/README.md

 3) In the terminal write:

-        cd Survivio && mkdir build/
+        mkdir Survivio/build/
+        cd Survivio/build/
-        cmake .. && make
+        cmake ..
+        make

-The folder "build" will contain all the binary files
+The folder "bin" inside "build" will contain all the binary files